bihealth/digestiflow-server/docs_manual/first_steps_installation.rst

 You will be able to install the client components Digestiflow CLI and Digestiflow Demux as standalone (Bio-)conda packages which will be considerably easier.

 Overall, Digestiflow Server is a `Twelve-Factor App <https://12factor.net/>`_ which means that it is fairly easy to deploy (as modern web applications go) but you will have to fulfill a few prerequisites.
-Further, we will outline the specific installation and configuration steps below.
-In the Digestiflow Server repository, you will also find a directory ``ansible`` which contains some Ansible playbooks that you can base your own Ansible playbooks for the installation on.
-It should be easy convert this into your existing server management infrastructure (Ansible, Puppet, Salt, ...)
+We strongly recommend the setup using Docker Compose and the instructions below refer to this.
+You can also find a Quickstart tutorial in the `digestiflow-docker-compose <https://github.com/bihealth/digestiflow-docker-compose/>`_ Github repository.

 -------------
 Prerequisites